 Also, if you want to make the most of your budget by investing in a business phone service with the core UC and contact center capabilities, and you’re looking for something easy to set up and use.

-Nextiva offers transparent and flexible pricing plans, scalability, generous toll-free minutes, solid CRM (and other) integrations, and 24/7 customer support, making it a great choice for small and medium-sized businesses.
+Nextiva offers transparent, flexible, and low entry-level pricing plans, scalability, generous toll-free minutes, solid CRM (and other) integrations, and 24/7 customer support, making it a great choice for small and medium-sized businesses.

 Nextiva: The Best Alternative to 8×8